knative/docs/serving/samples/helloworld-java/README.md

 1. Now that your service is created, Knative will perform the following steps:
    * Create a new immutable revision for this version of the app.
-   * Network programming to create a route, ingress, service, and load balance for your app.
+   * Network programming to create a route, ingress, service, and load balancer for your app.
    * Automatically scale your pods up and down (including to zero active pods).

 1. To find the IP address for your service, use